Askedio/Alexa-for-MacOS/README.md

 # Alexa for MacOS/OSX
-Control Alexa, via alexa.amazon.com, in a "native" feeling app.
+Control Alexa, via [alexa.amazon.com](http://alexa.amazon.com), in a "native" feeling app.

 ![Screenshot](screenshot.png)

 # Installation
-[Download & Move Alexa.app](alexa.app) to your Applications folder then run.
+[Download & Move Alexa.app](Alexa.app) to your Applications folder then run.

+# About
-Written using Electron.
+Written in about 30mins using [Electron](http://electron.atom.io/).